nickbrett1/ftn/README.md

 # bem

-British Empire Management Site
+Fintech Nick

-A work in progress website to provide home automation and collaboration tools.
+A work in progress developer portfolio website focused on financial technology